 Certain allergic reactions can cause bumps on the skin that are a dead-ringer for acne.
 While it can often be difficult to tell the difference, allergic reactions are often itchy.
 Another sign that it could be an allergy?
 Blemishes always appear in the same spot.
 The best way to know for sure if it's acne or an allergic reaction is by seeing a dermatologist.

 10. There's a Larger Issue

 Acne can be a symptom of a number of medical conditions, including hormonal conditions like Polycystic Ovarian Syndrome and adrenal hyperplasia.
 It can also be a side effect of taking medications, such as certain corticosteroids, anticonvulsants, and immunosuppressants.
-To rule out any medications you're taking as the culprit, talk to your doctor or pharmacist.
+To rule out any medications you're taking as the culprit, see your dermatologist.

 If you're still looking for an acne solution, learn more about the Lexli Acne Kit, which features a base of organic, pharmaceutical-grade aloe vera and is physician-formulated to treat all of the main causes of acne.

 Interested in learning more?
 Download your free copy of Dr. Abdullah's ebook,